GalaChain/sdk/docs/concepts/create-read-update-delete.md

 1. **Read Consistency**: Once an object is read within a transaction, subsequent reads return the same value unless explicitly modified.

+2. **Performance**: Frequently accessed objects are cached to reduce ledger reads.

-2. **Write Atomicity**: All changes are queued and only written to the World State when the transaction successfully completes.
+3. **Write Atomicity**: All changes are queued and only written to the World State when the transaction successfully completes.
+However, changes written are maintained within the cache.

-3. **Performance**: Frequently accessed objects are cached to reduce ledger reads.
+4. **Composable Functionality**  Within a single transaction execution, caching gets and puts  improves on Hyperledger Fabric's default behavior.
+GalaChain's stub cache ensures that subsequent reads to previously-written objects exected within a single transaction will pull the expected, previously-modified version.
+By working with the GalaChain SDK's provided get/put methods, complex functionality can be composed by sequentially executing various library functions (burn-and-mint, token swaps, etc.).

 Example of how the cache works: